metaknowledge/blog/posts/Cliche of Autistic Super-Genius.md

-# Cliche of Autistic "Super-Genius"
+# Cliche of Autistic Super-Genius

 2024-08-01